Bagus-Septianto/dankmemer-helper-pls-work-thingy/README.md

 # dankmemer-helper-pls-work-thingy
 pls work thingy. lazy to remember/copy emoji/word order/color thingy? use this

-requirement : latest discord.py. the one that has components.py (to read button component)
+requirement : python 3.5.3 or higher, latest discord.py. the one that has components.py (to read button component), discord bot account

+this is NOT a hack/auto-farm/coin farm selfbot.